1923 French Grand Prix: Report

 Segrave had again started moving up through the field: the stop on his clutch pedal having worn off he was able to overtake the slowing Guyot.
 At the end of lap 16, both Fiats came to the pits.
 Giaccone had difficulty starting, his car sounded rough and would retire after completing one more lap with similar supercharger issues to Bordino.
 Salamano maintained first place but was quickly losing ground to Divo who took first place on lap 20.
 This was short lived, however, as Salamano retook the lead on the 23rd lap, building up a lead of over four minutes by the end of lap 30 over Divo and Segrave, with Guinness keeping the Sunbeam 2–3–4 nearly 30 minutes off of the lead, and less than three minutes ahead of Freidrich in the only remaining Bugatti.
 Guyot's race had ended after 28 laps, retiring whilst in fourth place and what could have eventually been a podium position.
-André Lefêbvre was a further 40 minutes behind Freidrich in the only remaining Voisin.
+André Lefèbvre was a further 40 minutes behind Freidrich in the only remaining Voisin.

 Divo stopped for fuel at the end of the 30th lap but jammed his filler cap.
 Having wasted over 15 minutes trying to fix the issue he decided to go on with just the reserve tank, forcing him to stop each lap for more fuel.
 Around the same time Divo set off again, with just two laps to go Salamano failed to appear past the pits when expected, with the next car through being Segrave, now just a lap behind Salamano.
 Eventually Salamano's mechanic appeared running towards the pits, with the car apparently out of fuel just a couple of miles from the pits.
 After a disagreement with officials about using a bicycle to return to the car, the mechanic eventually set off on foot, only to find that the issue in Salamano's Fiat was another supercharger failure.
 So with the race nearly over Sunbeam had a 1–2–3 finish in hand when on his final lap, Guinness stalled at the la Membrolle hairpin costing him over two minutes and allowing Freidrich through into third place.
 Lefêbvre was the last to finish, nearly 50 minutes behind fourth placed Guinness.